TuftsIntroDH/.github/profile/README.md

     Humanities?" pp. 137-146 in *The Bloomsbury Handbook to the Digital Humanities*.
 Edited by James O'Sulivan.
 London: Bloomsbury Academic, 2022.

+Coding and the Humanities

+In class

+-   Discussion and review of lists and for-loops

 Homework